ahmad-kashkoush/computer-science/README.md

 I'm forking this repo to document my progress in this roadmap, I'll start with my own plan which starts will be like the following:

-- [ ] Operating Systems
+- [x] Operating Systems
 - [ ] Networking
 - [ ] This roadmap from start to finish

-- Plan will get updated as long as I'm going
-- I may add my frontend track to the plan
+In the future In shaa Alla, I'll iterate over the course and finish what I didn't in this iteration, for example Operating system course I didn't do its projects or solve all the assignment due to my lack of knowledge in c and the lack of time
 # Summary

 The OSSU curriculum is a **complete education in computer science** using online materials.